Cyborg (Nekfeu album)

-Cyborg is the second studio album by French hip hop artist Nekfeu.
-Released on December 2, 2016 by Seine Zoo, the album entered the French Albums Chart at number 3, peaking at number 1.
+Cyborg is the second studio album by French hip-hop artist Nekfeu.
+Released on 2 December 2016 by Seine Zoo, the album peaked at number 4 on the French Albums Chart.

 Cyborg was released without any prior promotion or singles, with Les Inrocks branding it a "surprise album".
 On its first day of release on Spotify, the album broke the French record for most album streams within 24 hours; within its first two weeks of release (on all platforms), the album was certified platinum in France with over 100,000 sales.

 Background

 After releasing his debut studio album Feu in June 2015, Nekfeu embarked on the Feu Tour towards the end of the year to further promote his album.
 In June 2016, one of his groups, S-Crew, released a studio album entitled Destins liés.

-On December 1, 2016, during the final concert of the Feu Tour at the AccorHotels Arena in Bercy, Nekfeu announced the release of Cyborg as a "surprise album", having had no promotion or singles released prior to release.
+On 1 December 2016, during the final concert of the Feu Tour at the AccorHotels Arena in Bercy, Nekfeu announced the release of Cyborg as a "surprise album", having had no promotion or singles released prior to release.